Student Engagement – Active versus Passive Learning

 Active Learning is Key to Student Outcomes

-Students must be engaged by writing, talking in appropriate level voices or actively listening via teacher to student interaction during the lesson.
+Students must be engaged by writing, movement, talking in appropriate level voices or actively listening via teacher to student interaction during the lesson.
 When this is happening, the student is actively accountable for the learning.
 Students possess a reasonable chance to remember what they have been taught, if and only if they have been placed in an accountable position to do so via active engagement.
 The end effect is retention and student ownership of core content.

 At the end of the lesson, students must be held accountable for the lesson’s objective.
 If they are not held accountable for active learning during the lesson, the probability students will demonstrate mastery of the lesson’s objective at its closure is not high.
 As the principal walks in the classroom and surveys the classroom, they are more than aware of this fact whether they are in the classroom for the lesson’s closure or not.